zeshhaan/zeshhaan/README.md

 - If you are in India and looking for an intensive web development bootcamp, checkout [neogcamp](https://www.neog.camp)

 ---
-Checkout my [portfolio site](https://zeshhaan.github.io/portfolio/) for more details.
+Checkout my [portfolio site](https://zeshhaan.github.io/portfolio/) for a bit more about myself.
+Ask me about anything, I am happy to help.